calblueprint/dccentralkitchen/docs/shared/deployingupdates.md

 Once the build is complete, run `expo upload:ios` in the Expo CLI.
 You will be prompted to enter your developer Apple ID credentials.

-Alternatively, you can download the .IPA file from the Expo dashboard and upload it to Testflight using **Transporter** from the App Store ([link](https://apps.apple.com/app/transporter/id1450874784)).
+Alternatively, you can download the .IPA file from the Expo dashboard and upload it to TestFlight using **Transporter** from the App Store ([link](https://apps.apple.com/app/transporter/id1450874784)).
 Learn more about manually uploading from [Expo Docs](https://docs.expo.io/distribution/uploading-apps/#manually-uploading-your-app).

 #### Test on TestFlight